LLNL/Silo/docs/Chapter2-Section6.md

   The `DBInqVarExists` function is used to check for existence of an object in the given file.

-  If an object was written to a file, but the file has yet to be `DBClose`'d, the results of this function querying that variable are undefined.
+  If an object was written to a file, but the file has yet to be DBClose'd, the results of this function querying that variable are undefined.

 ---